Law & Order: LA: Casting

-The first casting was announced in June 2010 when Skeet Ulrich was cast as LAPD Detective Rex Winters; as the result of a creative overhaul, Ulrich's character was killed in the line of duty by a drug cartel.
+The first casting was announced in June 2010 when Skeet Ulrich was cast as LAPD Detective Rex Winters; as a result of the creative overhaul performed during the extended mid-season break (mid-January 2011 to mid-April 2011), Ulrich's character was killed in the line of duty by a drug cartel.
 Corey Stoll portrays LAPD Detective Tomas "TJ" Jaruszalski, originally partnered with Rex Winters, later with Ricardo Morales.
 Wanda De Jesus originally portrayed Lieutenant Arleen Gonzales on July 31, 2010, but left in September after filming only the first two episodes.
 Rachel Ticotin later joined the cast as Gonzales, replacing De Jesus, re-shooting her scenes after the pilot episode.

-Alfred Molina was cast as Deputy District Attorney Ricardo Morales; later, his character resigns from the District Attorney's office out of frustration with the justice system and the prosecutorial politics.
-Molina's Morales returns to his old job as a police detective, replacing Ulrich's Detective Winters.
+Alfred Molina was cast as Deputy District Attorney Ricardo Morales; as a result of the creative overhaul performed during the extended mid-season break, his character resigns from the District Attorney's office out of frustration with the justice system and the prosecutorial politics, returning to his old job as a police detective, replacing Ulrich's Detective Winters.
 Regina Hall played DDA Morales' partner, Deputy District Attorney Evelyn Price.
 Her character resigns from the district attorney's office shortly after Molina's DDA Morales does.
 Hall was written out during the show's creative overhaul.

 Terrence Howard joined the cast as Deputy District Attorney Jonah "Joe" Dekker whose character was set to work alongside Deputy D.A.
 Morales; Howard and Molina splitting the workload, each appearing roughly in half the episodes, thus allowing the show to star feature film actors and the actors to stay active in movies.
 When Morales decides to go back to being a detective, Dekker becomes the sole DA, another effect of the creative overhaul.
 Megan Boone was featured as Junior Deputy District Attorney Lauren Stanton, Dekker's assistant.
 Boone was written out during the creative overhaul, with the explanation that her character moved to D.C. when her boyfriend got a job there.

 Following the show's revamp, Law & Order actress Alana de la Garza reprised her role as Connie Rubirosa, now Dekker's new partner.
 Rubirosa moves from New York City to Los Angeles to be close to her ailing mother.